 The dueling networks are pre-built option at DQN keras-rl package, and it allows the dueling network layers to be automatcally added to the existing model.
 The dueling network structure of the Breakout RL system is shown in Fig 4-12.
 The training and testing results are shown in Fig 4-13 and Fig 4-14.

 The test results without dueling network is shown at Fig 4-15.
-Compared to the two networks, the average rewards without dueling network (33.40) are 15% higher than the dueling network (28.80).
-Therefore, the dueling network does not help on better rewards from the experiments.
+Comparing the two networks, the average rewards without dueling network (33.40) are 15% higher than that of the dueling network (28.80).
+Therefore, the dueling network does not help in obtaining better rewards from this experiment.

 Fig 4-12 Dueling Network Model Structure